Adrian-Ng/Adrian-Ng.github.io/_SQL/01-Basic-DDL-DML.md

 ### TRUNCATE

-Say we want to drop and immediately recreate the table, we write:
+To drop and immediately recreate the table:

 ```sql
 TRUNCATE TABLE Song;